nAItiklearn/my-personal-webste/readme.md

 # My Personal Website

 This is a personal portfolio website built for Stardance Hack Club project.
-The goal of this site is to showcase who I am, what I have worked on, and my interests as a student developer, designer, and aspiring ML engineer.

 ## About the Project